Maximinodotpy/articles/012 - Weather App with HTML, SASS and JavaScript/_blog/article.md

+---
-# Weather App with HTML, SASS, and JavaScript
+name: 'Weather App with HTML, SASS, and JavaScript'
-**Learn how to make a Simple App showing Temperatures for the next seven days.
-We learn about SVG and API fetching.**
+description: 'Learn how to make a Simple App showing Temperatures for the next seven days.
+We learn about SVG and API fetching.'
+---

 Before we get into it, I want to stress that I am no JavaScript Pro; therefore, it may be that my practices are not the best or even the worst.
 Feel free to contact me in any way and tell me better ways to do things!